Lured Into a Trap

 - In All Fall Down, AIQ Squared creates this using a hoax massive asteroid and a shrink ray on the moon that runs on Living Batteries.

 - In Knights of the Dinner Table, Nitro takes his revenge on Bob by sending him a fake invitation to a Hackmaster LARP at Hawg Wallers.
-In this case, there's no specific trap or enemy waiting there; Nitro (correctly) assumes that Bob will get his ass kicked by the bar's rough-and-tumble clientele.
+In this case, there's no specific trap or enemy waiting there; Nitro (correctly) assumes that Bob will shoot off his mouth and get his ass kicked by the bar's rough-and-tumble clientele.

 - In Equestria: A History Revealed, the main characters talk about how re-taking Canterlot might have been a little too easy.
 It turns out they were all lured into a Defensive Feint Trap to tire them out, with the enemy returning with forces three times in number.

 - In one story of the Facing The Future Series, the Fentons are called in to clear out a haunting, only to find out too later it was all set up by Vlad.

 - Batman (1989): Boss Grissom sends Jack Napier to retrieve the incriminating information from Axis Chemical so Lieutenant Eckhardt and his team of corrupt cops can kill him.

 - In the Aladdin movie, The Return of Jafar, Iago betrays Aladdin and the Sultan by leading them into Jafar's trap.
 Of course, he later feels sorry and saves all of their lives...

 - In the first Return of the Living Dead, a few zombies attack some emergency medical technicians.
 They then use the radio in the ambulance to call for more, who likewise also fall prey to the trap.
 Later, several police squad cars arrive at the scene, and are also ambushed by the zombies.